Top 5 Bourbon Distilleries Near Lexington KY

 What Makes It Special

+Town Branch was the first new distillery built in Lexington in over 100 years, proudly reviving the city's historic distilling tradition.
 Town Branch is part of the Alltech campus and combines bourbon with brewing, which is pretty unique.
 The tours are intimate and relaxed, and you can enjoy bourbon cocktails in the tasting room or on the patio.
 They also produce Kentucky Ale and various craft beers, so your non-bourbon-drinking friends won't be left out.

 Insider Tips

-• Combo tour: Do the tour that includes both the distillery and brewery.
+- Combo tour: Do the tour that includes both the distillery and brewery.

-• Food: They have a small bites menu that pairs well with their bourbon and beer.
+- Food: They have a small bites menu that pairs well with their bourbon and beer.

-• Events: Check their calendar—they host tastings, live music, and special events regularly.
+- Events: Check their calendar.
+They host tastings, live music, and special events regularly.

-• Walk from downtown: If you're staying downtown, it's a pleasant 15-minute walk from Rupp Arena area.
+- Walk from downtown: If you're staying downtown, it's a pleasant 15-minute walk from Rupp Arena area.

 Planning Your Bourbon Trail Day